cmartell5/team-project-2/README.md

 2. We were not able to make the correlation we were hoping to because of the incomplete data.
 Based off the dataset we did use, we decided to do a query on our final data table to see which state has the most fast-food restaurants.
 We found that California has the most fast-food restaurants.

-(Copied from team repository, so all commits are not reflecting)
+(Copied from team repository, so all commits are not reflecting) Link to Team Project https://github.com/tongchenhe/project-2